Does the class matter?

 D Class Amplifiers differ from Class A/B Amplifiers in several ways.
 They are made for greater efficiency, have a smaller footprint, and provide greater heat dispersion.

-In switching amps like Class D, the amplifying circuit, or MOSFET, rapidly switches on and off during operastion.
+In switching amps like Class D, the amplifying circuit, or MOSFET, rapidly switches on and off while the amp is operating.

 MOSFETs have the lowest resistance when they are fully on and therefore operate with great efficacy.